 - If they develop symptoms, the contact should call UHS (students) or Occupational Health Services (staff/faculty) and they will be counseled to seek medical care.

 A negative test does not release a contact from quarantine.
 They must complete the full 14 days.
 There is no need for a "release from quarantine" note.
 U-M employees should visit the UHR COVID-19 website to review options for time off and leave.

-Proximate contacts (those farther than 6 feet from a case or exposed for fewer than 15 minutes) do not need to quarantine.
+Proximate contacts (those further than 6 feet from a case) do not need to quarantine.